Streampunk/nodencl/README.md

 await input.hostAccess();
 await input.hostAccess('writeonly', srcBuf);
 ```
-The optional first argument describes the intended host access required: '`readwrite`' is the default if no parameter is provided, '`writeonly`' to be able to fill the buffer, '`readonly`' to be able to read from the buffer.
+The optional first argument describes the intended host access required: '`readwrite`' is the default if no parameter is provided, '`writeonly`' to be able to fill the buffer, '`readonly`' to be able to read from the buffer and '`none`' to indicate that hostAccess is no longer required.

-The optional second argument allows a source buffer to be passed to the asynchronous thread and be copied into the buffer object, the promise resolving once the copy is complete and the buffer object is ready for processing.
+The optional second argument allows a source buffer to be passed to the asynchronous thread and be copied into the buffer object, the promise resolving once the copy is complete.
 The first argument is required when using this option.

+The `buffer.hostAccess()` method initiates transfers between host and device memory when required, for example requesting `readonly` access to a buffer after running a kernel that writes to it will enqueue a copy from device to host memory.

 Note that further development of the API is intended to add support for Javascript typed arrays.